 With the exception of the letter h, Spanish does not have any letters that go unpronounced.
 Usually h is found at the beginning of the word, such as in hola (hello).

 When a word ends in a vowel, n or s, the emphasis when you pronounce the word is placed over the second to last syllable.
 My name, Irma, for example, is pronounced IR-ma.

-If a word ends in a consonant other than n or s the emphasis is on the very last syllable.
+If a word ends in a consonant other than n or s, the emphasis is on the very last syllable.
 The verb hablar is pronounced ha-BLAR.

 Don’t you love it when rules actually make sense?
 All of the above is strictly observed in Spanish.
-When a word breaks the main pronunciation rules (see #9 & 10), the acute accent mark is used to show you where to emphasize.
+When a word breaks the main pronunciation rules (see #9 and 10), the acute accent mark is used to show you where to emphasize.

 Irma is a trained linguist, native Spanish speaker, and teacher.
 She is the founder and CEO of Diáfano.

 For those with no prior experience with Spanish.
 9-week course.

 For those who can hold a minimal conversation in Spanish, ask for directions, etc.

 For those who are conversational and can express emotions in Spanish